 Fundraising is part passion and part discipline.
 Building an annual calendar for each of your key audiences utilizing tailored strategies is critical to executing successfully over time.

 Relationships are the key to all fundraising, even with institutional prospects.
-Learn from seasoned executive directors on how to build, maintain and serve your donor audiences over time.
+Learn from seasoned executive directors and donors on how to build, maintain, and serve your donors over time.

 How to build successful fundraising events